 Watch Your Step

-Something that needs consideration in winter landscape photography is every step you take.
+Something that needs consideration in winter scenery photography is every step you take.
 If you're hiking around looking for virgin snow-dusted landscapes, hopefully, you haven't already traipsed your footprints all over it.
 Keep views pristine by planing your shots in advance and avoiding missteps.
 Move slowly and carefully, and pay attention to all angles when you get to a new location.
 There's nothing worse than realizing that looking back at the way you came is the best shot, only now it's covered in your messy footprints!
 And get to parks and crowded areas early after the snow falls to ensure that no one else has messed up your shot!
 We had put together 25 simple photography tips that will help you become better at your craft and take those stunning pictures that you always wanted.

 Cold Weather Battery Ops